mmbman/Katagiri/bendowa-notes.md

 On this page I provide notes and links to where Katagiri Roshi commented on Zen Master Dōgen’s *Bendōwa*, or where he discussed key terms used in it.
 This document is a work in progress.
 I will update it as I transcribe talks and find additional references.

 [SZ] indicates text from the Sotoshu translation of *Shōbōgenzō*.
 [EB] indicates text from “Dōgen’s *Bendōwa*,” translation by Norman Waddell and Abe Masao in *The Eastern Buddhist*, Vol. IV, No. 1, May 1971, p.
 124-157, which was the translation that Katagiri Roshi used most often.
-“MD” indicates text from *Moon in a Dewdrop*, edited by Kazuaki Tanahashi.
+[MD] indicates text from *Moon in a Dewdrop*, edited by Kazuaki Tanahashi.

 ----